-Application to Transfer a Premises Licence to be granted under the Licensing Act 2003 apply to transfer the premises licence described below under section 42 of the Licensing Act 2003 for the premiaes described in Part 1 below.
-Premises Licence Number: PRM/0196/2005
+Application to Transfer a Premises Licence to be granted under the Licensing Act 2003 apply to transfer the premises licence described below under section 42 of the Licensing Act 2003 for the premises described in Part 1 below.

 Please note: You must provide online payment to transfer this licence after completing the form.
 After clicking the submit button at the end of the form you will be taken to our secure online payment website.
 You can then make the required payment using either a credit or a debit card.
-Cost of Application: £23.00

-I, KALAM ULLAH
+I, Kalam Ullah